scale-lab/OpenPhySyn/README.md

 Refer to the provided [tests directory](https://github.com/scale-lab/OpenPhySyn/tree/master/tests) for C++ example code.

-You can also refer to the [tcl tests directory](https://github.com/scale-lab/OpenPhySyn/tree/master/tests/tcl) for example for using the Tcl API.
+You can also refer to the [tcl tests directory](https://github.com/scale-lab/OpenPhySyn/tree/master/tests/tcl) for examples for using the Tcl API.

+## Building Custom Transforms

+Physical Synthesis transforms libraries are loaded from the directory referred to by the variable `PSN_TRANSFORM_PATH`, defaulting to `./transforms`.

+To build a new transform, refer to the transform [template](https://github.com/scale-lab/OpenPhySynHelloTransform).

 ## Dependencies